lagoshny/ngx-hateoas-client/README.md

 }
 ````

-- In constructor app root module inject `HalConfigurationService` and pass your configuration:
+2) In constructor app root module inject `HalConfigurationService` and pass you configuration:

 ````
 import { ..., HateoasConfigurationService } from '@lagoshny/ngx-hateoas-client';